 I’ll tell one more story, this time, about a friend of mine.
 He and his girlfriend at the time were having trouble connecting at a more intimate level (not a euphemism for sex).
 Being a task-oriented person, he immediately came to the solution that he needed to schedule her in his calendar, and put reminders to appreciate her more, etc. She was livid.
 “You aren’t getting it.
 I don’t want to be another item on your to-do list.”
 She's asking for the whole embodiment of what a partner is to the person he loves.
 Not for him to behave and perform like the boyfriend he thinks she wants.
 It's why sometimes you will hear of relationships ending because one person says "they're doing everything right, but there's just something is missing..."
 Maybe it's the embodiment.

-You just can't Google "how to be a good friend/boyfriend/manager" and do those things.
-You are not a chatGPT agent.
-(And on a subtler note, you can't just perform what you "think" you need to do).
-You need to fully embody the love you feel for your friend/partner/co-worker, and thereby manifest the being that is uniquely you, which is more valuable than anything else that has been studied or written about in a book.
-And what you'll notice is a newfound ability to remember your friend's birthday, not because your memory is better, but because you actually give a shit.
+We just can't Google "how to be a good friend/boyfriend/manager" and do those things.
+We need to fully embody the love we feel for our friend/partner/co-worker, and thereby manifest the being that is uniquely us, which is more valuable than anything else that has been studied or written about in a book.
+And what we notice is a newfound ability to remember our friend's birthday, not because our memory is better, but because we actually give a shit.